More Ways to Navigate

 Explore resources and teaching materials from SERC projects and collaborators that tie together scientific, social, economic, political, and/or ethical issues to teach about sustainability.
 These sites provide information and advice for tying sustainability concepts into a variety of settings and across the curriculum and promote an interdisciplinary approach to the way we teach sustainability-related topics in an effort to prepare our students for the complexities of living, working, and making informed decisions in the future and in illuminating the connection of these topics to their daily life

-Click the images above to browse teaching activities, course descriptions, and essays related to sustainability topics.
-Collections are contributed by faculty and include service learning projects, writing assignments, field trips, course descriptions and syllabi, as well as faculty essays on a range of sustainability issues.
+Bookmark this page and then click the images above to browse teaching activities, course descriptions, and essays related to sustainability topics.
+Collections are contributed by faculty members who participated in SERC led workshops or projects.

 General Collections & Resources

-InTeGrate: Interdisciplinary Teaching of Geoscience for a Sustainable Future - This is a community effort to improve geoscience literacy and build a workforce that is prepared to tackle societal issues.
-Find teaching materials, information about successful programs, and upcoming workshop pages.
-This 5 year project is a NSF STEP center grant and will run from 2012 through 2016, with many pathways for faculty involvement and collaboration.
+InTeGrate: Interdisciplinary Teaching of Geoscience for a Sustainable Future - Is a community effort to improve geoscience literacy and build a workforce that is prepared to tackle societal issues.
+Find teaching materials, strategies and teaching themes, information about successful programs, and syntheses from past workshops.
+Started through a National Science Foundation STEM Talent Expansion Center grant in 2012, the program has expanded with many pathways for faculty involvement and collaboration.

 Sustainability Improves Student Learning (SISL) focuses on resources for teaching sustainability from interdisciplinary and disciplinary perspectives.
 For those new to incorporating sustainability into your teaching, start with the beginner's toolkit.
 There is also pedagogical information for designing sustainability assignments.